joelfiddes/cv-markdown/index.md

 ### Non-peer reviewed
+`2021`
+Allen, S., H. Playford Frey, and J. Fiddes, 2021: Assessment of Contributing Factors of the May 2021 Disasters in Tajikistan : A Forensic Study Under the Strengthening Critical Infrastructure Against Natural Hazards Project.

 `2019`
 Muccione, V, and **Fiddes, J.** “State of the Knowledge on Water Resources and Natural Hazards under Climate Change in Central Asia and South Caucasus.”
 Managing Disaster Risks and Water under Climate Change.
 2019.  <a href="https://reliefweb.int/report/world/managing-disaster-risks-and-water-under-climate-change-central-asia-and-caucasus">reliefweb</a>